j-ew-s/recipes-api/README.md

-# receipts-api
+# recipes-api
 Study project using Golang + fasthttp + MongoDB driver.

 ****

 ### Project

-receipts-api is an rest api to store receipt links along with some notes.
+recipes-api is an rest api to store receipt links along with some notes.

 The purpouse is to keep Golang codding skills and improve and/or test some concepts.